Ednas/Ednas/README.md

 ## About 🌈 Edna 🌈

-* 😄 Pronouns: She/Her, uses Mx. honorific (pronounced as mix)
+* 😄 Pronouns: She/Her, or They/Them, use [Mx. honorific](https://www.merriam-webster.com/words-at-play/mx-gender-neutral-title) (pronounced as mix)
 * 💬 Ask me about: Coding bootcamp experience
-* 🌱 I’m currently learning cyber security @ WGU
+* 🌱 I’m currently studying Cybersecurity and Information Assurance @ WGU
-* 👸 I'm serving as CCDC team lead for Web Apps & Programming
+* 👸 I'm serving as the 2020/2021 WGU CCDC team co-captain
 * 🔭 I’m currently working on lots of side projects, learning electronics, my NASA Space Apps Challenge, Girls Who Code club @ the Tampa Hackerspace
+* 🏴‍☠️ CTF's and comptetitions: TraceLabs CTF, NCL, NICE Challenges
 * 🏡💻 I've been a remote worker since 2017
 * 🖥️ 👩‍💻 I teach adults how to code
 * ⚡ Fun fact: I was born & raised in 🇮🇸 Iceland 🇮🇸